BharatFilings

 Documents Required

-• Indian Nationals: A self-attested copy of their PAN Card (mandatory), Aadhaar Card, Passport, Voter ID, or Driving License.
+• Identity proof: Aadhaar Card, Voter ID, Passport, or Driving License.

-• Foreign Nationals: A valid passport is mandatory.
-Address and identity proofs from their home country must be notarized or apostilled.
+• Foreign nationals: Valid passport mandatory; identity and address proofs from the home country must be notarized or apostilled as applicable.

 Step-by-Step Registration Process